-These cacti are usually propagated by seeds but also can be grown from cutting or graft.
+These cacti are usually propagated by seeds but also can be grown by cutting or grafting.
 Seeds can be sown in the spring or summer.
 The seedlings should not be disturbed until they are well rooted, after which they can be planted separately in small pots.

 Pests and Problems

 Neowerdermannias are especially prone to root rot.
-Therefore, underpot in a smaller container filled with very porous compost.
+Therefore, underpot in a smaller container filled with very porous soil mix.

 Neowerdermannias come from mountainous areas, so they like bright light and cool and dry conditions in the winter, which is important for the flowers and their health.
-They normally would not get many buds without this cool winter period between 32 and 50 °F (0 and 10 °C).
-Neowerdermannias have a thick taproot and are of difficult cultivation and rot prone because of great sensitivity to excess of watering.
+They usually would not get many buds without this cool winter period between 32 and 50 °F (0 and 10 °C).
+Neowerdermannias have a thick taproot and are of difficult cultivation and rot-prone because of their great sensitivity to excess water.
 It is not easy to get to any large size on their own roots really a challenge to grow into a large clump.
 Neowerdermannias need a deep pot and good drainage to accommodate their taproot.
 They are commonly grafted to avoid root problems and make them easier to grow.
 Neowerdermannias are easier to grow on graft, but the body splits if over-watered (especially in spring).